ENSL/ensl.org/DEVELOPMENT.md

 Read this to understand design decisions and follow them!

 1. Env variables should be used everywhere and loaded from .env* files using Dotenv
+  * Load order is in [here]|(https://github.com/bkeepers/dotenv#what-other-env-files-can-i-use)
+  * Local changes go to .env*local and NOT .env
+  * Passwords are in ENV variables for now so they don't have to duplicated between DB and Rails.
 1. Everything should be running on containers.
-1. Docker-compose is the heart of deployment
+  * Docker-compose is the heart of deployment
-1. Dockerfile should contain the gems and prebuilt assets for production
+  * Dockerfile should contain the gems and prebuilt assets for production
-1. The app contents are added to the docker image *on build* but it is mounted as **volume**.
+  * The app contents are added to the docker image *on build* but it is mounted as **volume**.
 It will override the Dockerfile content.
+1. The public directory contains everything public.
+NGINX will try to find files there and ask from PUMA if it doesn't.
+  * The local public directories (images, files, icons, avatars etc.) are to be addeed to .gitignore
+  * Assets are compiled on-fly in development mode.
+  * In production/staging etc. assets are precompiled and stored.
+Entry script can do this.

 ## Tags in code